FAIRChemistry/IRAnalysis/specifications/iranalysis.md

 Python object model specifications based on the sdRDM Python library.

 ## Core objects

 ### IRAnalysis

 Most meta object of your data model with some examples of sensible fields.

 - __datetime_created__
-  - Type: datetime
+  - Type: string
   - Description: Date and time this dataset has been created.
 - datetime_modified
-  - Type: datetime
+  - Type: string
   - Description: Date and time this dataset has last been modified.
 - contributors
   - Type: string[]